Indian shares fall as US tariff concerns keep investors on edge

-Indian shares ended lower on Monday, with the broader market seeing sharper cuts as concerns over U.S. tariffs and the ongoing market decline kept investors on edge.
+MUMBAI: Indian shares ended lower on Monday, with the broader market seeing sharper cuts as concerns over US tariffs and the ongoing market decline kept investors on edge.

 The Nifty 50 closed 0.41% lower at 22,460.3, while the Sensex fell 0.29% to 74,115.17.